Izenda7Series/docs/ref/models/ReportFilterField.rst

       -
    *  -  **compareField** |br|
          string (GUID)
-      -
+      -  Y
-      -  The compare field - used for filter field comparison -
+      -  The id of the compare field - used for filter field comparison -
    *  -  **selected** |br|
          boolean